-The Economic Empowerment of the Poorest (EEP)/shiree programme is a partnership between the UK Department for International Development (DFID) and the Government of Bangladesh (GoB) under the Rural Development and Cooperative Division (RDCD) of the Ministry of Local Government, Rural Development and Cooperatives (LGRD).
+EEP/Shiree was a partnership between the UK Department for International Development (DFID), the Swiss Agency for Development and Cooperation (SDC) and the Government of Bangladesh (GoB) under the leadership of the Rural Development and Cooperative Division (RDCD) of the Ministry of Local Government, Rural Development and Cooperatives (LGRD).

 The EEP/Shiree programme was worth over £83.5 million.
 Known by many as ‘Shiree’ –the Bangla word for ‘steps’ – the name is an acronym for “Stimulating Household Improvements Resulting in Economic Empowerment” which reflected the programme’s core approach: to provide households with the assets and support needed to take enduring steps out of extreme poverty.

 EEP/Shiree used two challenge funds to provide resources to national and international NGOs working in Bangladesh: the Scale Fund and the Innovation Fund.
 The Scale Fund, using tried and tested methods, gave NGOs opportunities to take large numbers of people out of extreme poverty.
 The Innovation Fund challenged NGOs to design and implement innovative approaches to reducing extreme poverty in urban and rural areas.

 Additionally, EEP/Shiree also implemented two nutrition funds from 2012.
 The Scale Fund Nutrition Component provided direct nutrition support to pregnant and breastfeeding women, adolescent girls, and children through existing EEP/Shiree Scale Fund partners.
 The Innovation Fund Nutrition Component tested new and unproven approaches to increasing protein intake among women, adolescent girls and children.